VMI-ETH/newsletter/contents/Dec-2022/content.md

 To celebrate the winter season, join us for a cosy evening of painting, crafting, glühwein and Christmas cookies!

 We’ll provide everything you need to get creative: canvas, paints, brushes, crafts materials and ideas on what to paint and make - plus Christmassy drinks and snacks!
-All you need to do is bring something to drink from (glass or cup).
+All you need to do is bring a glass or cup to drink from.

 Spots are limited, so be sure to sign up early!
-We’ll be at the AI Center’s exciting new location in Oerlikon.
+We’ll be at the AI Center’s brand new location in Oerlikon.

 [Sign up here](https://forms.gle/NrHKgqp2opKCHjXD8).